 Lucía Piquero was born in Asturias, Spain where she got a 7-year Classical Ballet Diploma and a Bachelor’s Degree on Psychology.
 In 2006 she moved to London and completed a Certificate of Higher Education in Contemporary Dance at London Contemporary Dance School, and a MA on Choreography at Middlesex University, with a recent Distinction for her essay “If Duato’s Choreography Were a Text, Would it Be in Spanish?” and a Merit for her piece “Alba”.
 Lucía has performed with Neon Productions, SuperB Dance Theatre and mavinkhooDance and is currently collaborating with Cedar Dance Theatre Company in Wales.
 She is the co-founder of Diciembre Dance Group, where she dances and choreographs.
 You can follow Lucía on Twitter @LuPiquero.

-Wiebke currently lives in Munich.
+Wiebke currently lives in Los Angeles.
 She completed her Bachelor of Arts (Honours) in Dance Theatre and studied Arts Administration at the Limón Dance Company in New York.
-She is a regular contributor to the Bavarian State Ballet Blog.
-You can follow Wiebke on Twitter @wiebela.
+A regular contributor to the Bavarian State Ballet Blog, you can also follow Wiebke on Twitter @wiebela.